eslint/archive-website/docs/developer-guide/contributing/working-on-issues.md

 1. [`feature`](https://github.com/eslint/eslint/issues?labels=feature&milestone=&page=1&state=open) - Indicates that the issue is requesting a new feature.
 Features are functionality that doesn't already exist in the project.
 When submitting a pull request to work on this type of issue, be sure to prefix the commit message with "New:".
 1. [`enhancement`](https://github.com/eslint/eslint/issues?labels=enhancement&milestone=&page=1&state=open) - Indicates that the issue is requesting a change to existing functionality.
 When submitting a pull request to work on this type of issue, be sure to prefix the commit message with "Update:".
 1. [`beginner`](https://github.com/eslint/eslint/issues?labels=beginner&milestone=&page=1&state=open) - Indicates that the issue is simple enough that it would be a good first contribution for a new contributor.
 If you're looking to get started helping out with ESLint, take a look at the beginner issues.
+1. [`help wanted`](https://github.com/eslint/eslint/issues?labels=help%20wanted&milestone=&page=1&state=open) - Indicates that the core team won't be working on this issue, however, we will accept pull requests from contributors.
+This basically means the issue isn't on the formal roadmap but it will be accepted if a contributor wants to implement it.

 ## Bounty Issues